-Still, Bitdefender's free version is one of the best — you can download it and protect your computer from any existing threats — but it wasn’t good enough to make it onto the list of best free Windows antiviruses of 2020.
+Still, Bitdefender’s free version is OK — you can download it and protect your computer from any existing threats — but it wasn’t good enough to make it onto the list of best free Windows antiviruses of 2020.

 A starter antivirus package (and with more protective features than the free version), Bitdefender Antivirus Plus provides quite a few extras too.
 Most of these extras are not available in similarly-priced rival products.

 - Multi-layer ransomware protection — with higher coverage than the free version.